No on-site fitness center (free access to nearby gym available)

-With accents like Persian rugs and paisley wall paper, the Redbury at Hollywood and Vine -- designed by photographer Matthew Rolston -- is dark, hip, and eclectic.
-Homey, retro touches -- like a record player and vinyl records in each room -- add to the eclectic feel, and make the hotel feel welcoming.
-The hotel is both chic and functional; for example, rooms are very large, each has a private patio or balcony, and each has a kitchen area with a stovetop range and a pretty wood-block island with seating.
-The Capitol Records Tower is less than one block away, and the Avalon nightclub is located next door, although the hotel surprisingly isn’t noisy.
-The hotel is U-shaped, which provides a shady courtyard in the middle -- named Glade -- for events or parties.
-The Library (the hotel’s bar) and Cleo (the restaurant) are packed with both locals and guests, and their style and popularity could make you think you’re in a W hotel.
-If the large portraits of the Egyptian queen Cleopatra aren’t your thing, not to worry: The neighborhood has plenty of food options, in all price ranges.
+Designed by photographer Matthew Rolston, Redbury at Hollywood and Vine is dark, hip, and eclectic, with accents like Persian rugs and paisley wall paper.
+The hotel is both chic and functional; for example, rooms are very large, and each has a record player with vinyl records, a private patio or balcony, and a kitchen area with stovetop range and pretty wood-block island with seating.
+The Capitol Records Tower is less than one block away, and Avalon Hollywood is located next door (despite this proximity to a nightclub, the hotel is surprisingly quiet).
+The hotel is U-shaped, which provides a shady courtyard in the middle, perfect for events or parties.
+The Library (the hotel’s bar) and Cleo (the hotel's restaurant) are packed with both guests and locals.

 In the heart of Hollywood, at a famous intersection

 The intersection of Hollywood Boulevard and Vine Street rose to fame in the 1920s for the many radio and movie businesses nearby.
 Today, Capitol Records Tower is the extent of the corporate offices, but the glitz of Hollywood is all around, with many major sights within five minutes' driving distance.
 You could walk to many of the sights, but there is also a metro station (Hollywood and Vine metro station) at the intersection, which is shorter and more convenient.

 Six-minute drive to TCL Chinese Theater (formerly known as Grauman’s Chinese Theater)